Natural Treatments For GERD Causes Symptoms

 • Avoid smoking.

-• Adopt a high fiber diet Improve regularity and treat these digestive problems as gout, a high fiber diet
+• Adopt a high fiber diet Improve regularity and treat these digestive problems like gout, a high fiber diet

 • Increase water intake.
 Proper Hydration aids the digestive system work better.